ZMonfared/DSAIlab/_members/Hannes_Schwab.md

 <br>
 # About Me

-I am a mathematics PhD student with a specialization in differential geometry and differential equations, and I am working on the theoretical aspects of machine learning for dynamical systems
+I am a mathematics PhD student with a specialisation in differential geometry and differential equations, and I am working on the theoretical aspects of machine learning for both dynamical systems and partial differential equations.